 BUTTERMILK PIE ORIGINS

 The buttermilk pie recipe itself comes from my grandmother “Big Mama”, the matriarch of my family.
 Since I was a little girl Big Mama always taught me the importance of understanding our past through carrying on tradition.
+She dedicated her time to taking me into the kitchen and walking me through the same cakes and pies her grandmother taught her.
+We shared what we made with family or simply sat and enjoyed them together.
+Baking with my Big Mama taught me patience, skill and most of all, true joy.
+To this day I carry the values I learned in that kitchen with me so that they may be passed on to my children.
 The recipes we make are more than just food; they represent those before us who valued the importance of love and family.

 TRACING YOUR ROOTS